How to Pre-Teach Vocabulary to English Language Learners: 8 Tips

 Challenge higher level students with word maps that also include a synonym, antonym, part of speech, root word, prefix, and suffix.

-My ELLs felt such pride as they leafed back through their journals at all the new words they had learned throughout the school year!
+My ELLs felt such pride as they leafed back through their vocabulary journals at all the new words they had learned throughout the school year!

 After you've taught the essential words and your students have had many opportunities to apply them, give them a posttest identical to the pretest you gave them.

 To help keep new vocabulary fresh in your students' minds after you've presented it, print out and post your presentations on a word wall.
 Make sure to use a color printer to enhance the visuals!

 Increased Vocabulary Boosts Confidence

 Besides increasing their reading fluency and comprehension, pre-teaching vocabulary to ELLs gives their confidence a huge boost.
 When students know the meanings of key words in their text, they are empowered to read with greater ease.
 This in turn motivates them to keep learning more vocabulary and, more importantly, to keep reading!

 © 2016 Geri McClymont